lucidsoftware/lucid-programming-competition-2024/problems/FatiguedFourHundred/description.md

 The input consists of a single line of input indicating how many swimmers you have, followed by a line of input for each swimmer.
 Each swimmer will have four numbers representing that swimmer's fastest ever time (in seconds) swimming 100m of the stroke at 100% effort.
-The times are always given in the exact order of Butterfly, Backstroke, Breaststroke, Freestye.
+The times are always given in the exact order of Butterfly, Backstroke, Breaststroke, Freestyle.

 ```
 <Number of Swimmers>